Tag Archives: New Steve MacQueen Movie

 The cast, the director, the story, the way it looks like something I didn’t even know I was desperately waiting to see; I’m in.

-Daniel Kaluuya, Cynthia Erivo, Brian Tyree Henry, Elizabeth Debicki, Garret Dillahunt, Jacki Weaver, Carrie Coon, Robert Duvall, Lukas Haas also star.
+Daniel Kaluuya, Cynthia Erivo, Brian Tyree Henry, Elizabeth Debicki, Garret Dillahunt, Jacki Weaver, Carrie Coon, Robert Duvall and Lukas Haas also star.

 Widows release Dates: November 9th, 2018 (UK); November 16th, 2018 (US)…